 Please help Stanford reach its goal of Zero Waste by 2030.
 Recycling and compost bins are located outside each residence.
 Please do not dump non-recyclable waste in the recycling dumpster and please do not dump non-compostable waste in the compost bin.
-If you contaminate recycling and/or compost bins (e.g., put regular trash into any recyclable container or put non-compostable material in the compost), the whole load must be dumped as garbage; subsequently, the contractor will charge the University for the two-hour round trip to the landfill.
-Your program will, subsequently, be billed for these charges.
+If you contaminate recycling and/or compost bins (e.g., put regular trash into any recyclable container or put noncompostable material in the compost), the whole load must be dumped as garbage; subsequently, the contractor will charge the University for the two-hour round trip to the landfill.